 I am more into skincare than I am makeup but I have tried a couple of J-beauty makeup products which I have loved.

 The formula of this eyeliner is rich, but the most impressive part of this liner is the brush.
-Designed by a brush maker, it is flexible and easy to use.
+Designed by a brush maker, it is so flexible and easy to use; it’s by far the best brush liner I’ve come across.
 The liner is long wearing and budge-proof!

 This is a soft pink lip tint which lasts for hours and hours.
 It is nourishing like a lip balm, but it leaves a stain.
 The packaging is beautiful, and the lipstick bullet is absolutely stunning.

 Overall, I really love J-beauty!
 It’s simple, effective and beautiful.
-This can be a refreshing change from Western beauty which can be a bit more complex.
+This can be a refreshing change from Western beauty which tends to be a bit more complex and full-on.
 I love how J-beauty focuses on enhancing your natural features, as that is the look that I go for in my everyday life anyway!

 Do you like J-beauty?
 What J-beauty products have you tried?